hqoss/node-http-client/README.md

 ## ❤️ Testing

 [Ava](https://github.com/avajs/ava) and [Jest](https://jestjs.io/) were considered.
-Jest was chosen (for now) as it is very easy to configure and includes most of the features we need out-of-the-box.
+Jest was chosen as it is very easy to configure and includes most of the features we need out-of-the-box.

 Further investigation will be launched in foreseeable future to consider moving to Ava.